lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 As simple as that, my level design journey started.
 I’ve become a sponge, absorbing anything and everything you possibly can throw at me about telegraphing, signposting, level design, game design and UX principles applicable to building spaces for players to play in.

 Three months later from, I am a bit further on my journey.
-Despite landing a game design internship at Warhorse Studios, I still have so, so much to learn, and am barely bridging the gaping gap of being a total noob to becoming a junior level designer.
+I've landed a game design internship at Warhorse Studios, but I still have so, so much to learn.
+As we speak I'm barely bridging the gaping gap of being a total noob to becoming a junior level designer.
 But I’ve been told I am good at it, so I’ll keep leveling up.

 Along the way, I’ve built a **database of resources, discovered awesome communities and built a network of people that have helped me**, both directly and indirectly, with becoming a (baby) level designer.
 As I said, **this post is all about appreciating those connections and sharing all the resources with others**.